Skip to main content

 Your progress tracker

-Fill this in at the end of weeks 2, 4, and 6.
+Fill this in on day 1, day 4, and day 7.
 Then compare.
 The numbers will tell a story.
-Go back to the “Where you are starting from” section and complete your day-30 column.
+Go back to the “Where you are starting from” section and complete your final column.

 Palpitations per week